BetterThanTomorrow/calva/docs/site/connect-sequences.md

 ### Polylith

 This is the connect sequence used in the [Polylith Real World App](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app).
-It let's you jack-in to the project, and starts the Real World App without any prompts.
+It lets you jack-in to the project, and starts the Real World App without any prompts.

 ```json
     "calva.replConnectSequences": [